 Grizzly bears are a keystone predator Conservation Northwest works hard to protect.
 They are extremely rare in Washington and need our help to recover.

 Persecuted and hunted nearly to extinction in the last two centuries, the history of grizzly bears is a sobering one.
-In the lower 48, Yellowstone National Park is perhaps the only place where bears are doing very well.
-Most grizzly bear populations, like the North Cascades grizzly bears, are in desperate trouble and in need of immediate recovery.
+In the lower 48, Yellowstone National Park is one place where bears are doing well.
+But other grizzly bear populations, like the US North Cascades grizzly bear or those in southwest BC, are in desperate trouble and in need of immediate recovery.

-As habitat generalists, disturbance sensitive animals with large home ranges grizzly bear conservation provides benefits for dozens of other species and sensitive habitats, from low-elevation wetlands to subalpine berry fields.
-They are indicators of ecosystem health and mold their habitat in subtle but important ways.
+Because grizzly bears are habitat generalists and disturbance sensitive animals with large home ranges, their conservation benefits dozens of other wildlife and sensitive habitats, from low-elevation wetlands to subalpine berry fields.
+Indicators of ecosystem health, grizzly bears mold their habitat in subtle but important ways.